 Note: A newer and more up-to-date version of this article can be found here.

-This Leslie’s Swimming Pool Supplies video will show you how to accurately use water testing strips.
+This Leslie’s Swimming Pool Supplies video will show you how to accurately use pool test strips.

-- For best results, run your pump for at least one hour before testing your water
+- For best results, run your pool pump for at least one hour before testing your water

 - Dip the test strip in the water for a few seconds, then wait 10 – 20 seconds for the strip to change colors